No Fear (professional wrestling): Pro Wrestling Noah (2000–2002)

-No Fear debuted at Noah's first show on August 5, 2000, as they teamed with Satoru Asako, who was the only member to stay on the team as both Fuchi and Hase remained in AJPW, and Morishima joined forces with Takeshi Rikio, in a six-man tag losing to Yoshinari Ogawa, Masahito Kakihara, & Daisuke Ikeda.
-No Fear would also take part in the debut show for Pro Wrestling Zero1 on March 2, 2001, defeating Tatsuhito Takaiwa and Alexander Otsuka.
+No Fear would continue building their momentum with a strong showing at Pro Wrestling Noah's first ever event at the historic Nippon Budokan, the ninth night of the Accomplish Our First Navigation Tour.
+In the first match of the night, Satoru Asako would team with semi frequent associate member Takashi Sugiura in a winning effort against Kentaro Shiga and Makoto Hashi of Sternness.
+Then in the semi main event of the evening, Takao Omori and Yoshihiro Takayama would defeat Takeshi Morishima and Takeshi Rikio of Wild II.
+Sadly in November of 2001, Asako would suffer a neck injury, which turned out to be career ending.
+He would return to have his retirement match in 2002.
 In 2001, Noah eventually started a tag team division and on December 9, No Fear defeated Mitsuharu Misawa and Yoshinari Ogawa to win the GHC Tag Team Championship.
 The team would hold the titles for 2 months before losing them to Morishima and Rikio on February 17, 2002.
 No Fear eventually broke up in 2002 with their last match ending in a no contest against Jun Akiyama and Yoshinobu Kanemaru on May 9 after Omori brutally hit Takayama with an Axe Bomber, betraying him.